Chunpai/chunpai.github.io/_posts/2019-05-27-Actor-Critic.md

 author: Chunpai
 ---

-This post is about basic foundation of the actor-critic algorithm, which combines the value function and policy gradient.
-More advanced techniques on actor-critic will be discussed in next post.
+This post is about fundamentals of the actor-critic algorithm, which combines the state-value function and policy gradient.
+More advanced techniques and variants on actor-critic will be discussed in next post.

 * TOC
 {: toc}